Key stages covered

 In the short term, leadership can break down barriers you’re facing right now.

-For example, if a serious customer complaint arises, you may need to temporarily shift priorities from feature delivery to remediation efforts.
+For example, if a serious customer complaint arises, you will need teams to temporarily shift priorities from feature delivery to remediation efforts.
 This re-prioritization will not happen if teams don’t believe executives care about the complaint.

 Long term